Omnichannel Attribution for Ecommerce (2026 Guide)

 5. AI surfaces and search (GEO) add new measurement noise

 AI Overviews and assistants influence discovery before traditional click paths.
-Treat that as incremental brand and content lift alongside click attribution: audit answer-ready pages with the GEO audit and monitor branded search and direct lift when citations improve—not only last-click ROAS.
+Treat that as incremental brand and content lift alongside click attribution: audit answer-ready pages with the GEO audit checklist, then monitor branded search and direct lift when citations improve—not only last-click ROAS.

 6. Operating rhythm